rust-lang/rust-wiki-backup/Doc-friends-of-the-tree.md

 community.
 These people are 'friends of the tree', archived here for eternal glory.

+## 2014-01-06 Jorge Aparicio (japaric)

+I nominate Jorge Aparicio (japaric) for Friend of the Tree (for the second time, no less!). japaric has done tremendous work porting the codebase to use the new language features that are now available.
+First, he converted APIs in the standard library to take full advantage of DST after it landed.
+Next, he converted APIs to use unboxed closures.
+Then, he converted a large  portion of the libraries to use associated types.
+Finally, he removed boxed closures from the compiler entirely.
+He has also worked to roll out RFCs changing the overloaded operators and comparison traits, including both their definitions and their impact on the standard library.
+And this list excludes a number of smaller changes, like deprecating older syntax.
+The alpha release would not be where it is without him; Japaric is simply one of the best friends the tree has ever had.

 ## 2014-12-30 Kevin Ballard (kballard, Eridius)

 This is a belated recognition of Kevin Ballard (aka @kballard, aka Eridius) as a friend of the tree.
 Kevin put a lot of work into Unicode issues in Rust, especially as related to platform-specific constraints.
 He wrote the current path module in part to accommodate these constraints, and participated in the recent redesign of the module.
 He has also been a dedicated and watchful reviewer.
 Thanks, Kevin, for your contributions!